carpentries-incubator/high-dimensional-analysis-in-python/_episodes/06-Hypothesis-testing.md

 teaching: 45
 exercises: 2
 keypoints:
-- "All models are wrong, but some are useful.""
+- "All models are wrong, but some are useful."
 objectives:
 - "Understand how to use statistics to evaluate the likelihood of existing relationships recovered by a multivariate model."
 - "Understand how to interpret a regression model and evaluate the strength/direction of different predictor and target relationships."